Aasim-Ayub/DevOps-Blog-Project/README.md

 frontend/: Contains the source code for the frontend service, built with React.js. k8s/: Holds Kubernetes YAML files to manage deployments, services, and ingress. docker-compose.yml: Used for local development to spin up multiple containers.
-Jenkinsfile: Defines the CI/CD pipeline, including build, test, and deployment steps.

 🚀 How to Clone and Use This Project
 Prerequisites:

 Install Git.

 Install Docker and Docker Compose.

 (Optional) Install Kubernetes (minikube or a cluster).

 Install kubectl (Kubernetes CLI).

 Clone the Repository:

 Open a terminal and run:
 git clone https://github.com/Aasim-Ayub/DevOps-Blog-Project.git
 cd DevOps-Blog-Project

 Navigate to the respective folders for backend, frontend, or Kubernetes manifests as needed.

 🔧 CI/CD Pipeline